Incident IQ

 • Construction of new buildings

-• Renovations of existing structures
+• Renovations and preventive maintenance tasks for existing structures

-• Closures of unnecessary facilities
+• A school facility assessment and closures of unnecessary facilities

 • Addressing capacity concerns in areas where enrollment has increased